jinningwang/ltbvis_lite/README.md

 # LTBVIS Lite

-LTBVIS lite version, a MATLAB 2D geographical visualization tool.
-It visualizes the data with geographical coordination on a 2D map and compiles the visualization results into a movie.
+LTBVIS lite version, a *standalone* and *lightweight* visualization tool.

+MATLAB 2D geographical visualization tool.
+It visualizes the data with geographical coordination on a 2D map and compiles the visualized results into a **movie**.

 ## Environment
 LTBVIS Lite runs on **MATLAB R2021a**.